dannyl1u/filechat/README.md

 > "The hottest new programming language is English" - Andrej Karpathy

-filechat lets you talk to your file system 🗣️
+no more memorizing unix command cheatsheets... filechat is all you need filechat lets you talk to your file system with plain english 🗣️

-no more memorizing unix command cheatsheets and writing custom shell scripts... filechat is all you need
+e.g. no need to remember `rm -rf .` just tell your computer to `please delete everything 😇`

 https://github.com/dannyl1u/filechat/assets/45186464/8883bbd7-db71-4805-a2fb-5597e71f9880